ultrazohm/ultrazohm_sw/docs/source/guide/CPLD/cpld.rst

 MachXO2 (uz_carrier Rev5 and later)
 ***********************************

-UltraZohms with carrier board ``Rev5`` and later are equiped with CPLDs of MachXO2 series (LCMXO2-2000HC-4TG100C).
+UltraZohms with carrier board ``Rev5`` and later are equipped with CPLDs of MachXO2 series.
+The D-Slots employ the type ``LCMXO2-2000HC-4TG100C``, whereas the S3C CPLD for overall system control is of type ``LCMXO2-4000HC-4TG144C``.
+Creating a program for a D-Slot CPLD in the :ref:`label_diamond_create_program` section.

 ..	toctree::
     lattice_toolchain
     cpld_create_program
+    diamond_create_program
     cpld_programming